 Jump to topic

-Because of its success in treating tobacco addiction, many believe hypnotherapy can be an effective treatment for other addictions, including alcohol use and other substance use disorders.
+Because of its success in treating tobacco addiction, many believe hypnotherapy can be an effective treatment for other addictions.
+Alcohol use and other substance use disorders are no exception.

 Hypnotherapy is also used to treat other medical conditions, including: